Zhanqiu-Guo/ContextWIN/README.md

 matplotlib 3.3.0
 tensorflow 2.3.0

-Note the sizeAware files are the wireless scheduling case considered in the paper.
 Also using Gym's *checkenv* function requires tensorflow 1.x, which requires running an Python 3.6 environment.
 ---
 ## Repository structure